Wowo51/MyndSprout/README.md

 ---

 [MyndSprout Help](MyndSproutHelp.md) — How to compile and use the app (WPF GUI).
+[Sql Coder Help](SqlCoderHelp.md) — There is a self improving SqlCoder database in the Databases folder and an associated SqlCoder prompt in the Prompts folder.
+This is my best self improving database so far and it's a good place to start if you don't want to start MyndSprout from scratch.
+Highly recommended for those primarily using MyndSprout to perform database work.

 Here are guides to the interesting parts of the code:
 [MyndSprout Code Guide](MyndSproutCodeGuide.md) — A guide to the core MyndSprout C# library.